 Stating that an alternative is "superior" to another may have two different meanings.
-In ELECTRE methods, "superior" means "not worse" i.e., "at least as good as".
+In ELECTRE methods, "superior" means "not worse", i.e., "at least as good as".
 Such methods aim at building a reflexive preference relation that is interpreted as an "at least as good as" relation.
 In general, such relations may lack nice transitivity or completeness properties (on these issues, see Bouyssou, 1992, 1996).
-In previous work (BP09b)1, we have characterized the reflexive binary relations that can be obtained on the basis of the concordance-discordance principle like in the ELECTRE I (Roy, 1968) and ELECTRE II methods (Roy and Bertier, 1973).

 In other outranking methods, like the TACTIC method (Vansnick, 1986), "superior" means "strictly better than".
 Such methods build an asymmetric relation that is interpreted as strict preference.
 As in the reflexive case, the obtained relations are not necessarily transitive and they may have cycles.
-Asymmetric relations satisfying the concordance/non-discordance condition have been previously characterized in BP02c, BP05b, BP06.